gmdr1024/common-pages/README.md

-# common_pages
+# common-pages
-common pages on websites
+Common pages on websites